RayBlast Games

 Custom Versus Rulesets

 NOTE: The reference here is in progress and may expand later as rulesets become more powerful.
+This documentation is auto-generated from the game.

-{ "name": "Your Ruleset Name", "author": "your_username", "identifier": "unique_ruleset_id", "versionNumber": "1", "$schema": "https://rayblastgames.com/spiritdrop/ruleset-schema.json" // Insert rule events here }
+{ "name": "Your Ruleset Name", "author": "your_username", "identifier": "unique_ruleset_id", "versionNumber": "1", "description": "<describe your ruleset here>", "$schema": "https://rayblastgames.com/spiritdrop/ruleset-schema.json", }

 After this, you can append event names with array values.
 Each event contains multiple rule objects.
 Every rule is identified by "type".